Frequently Asked Questions

 Prior to “We Rise We Defy,” the university had only led two major strategic planning efforts: “Building on Excellence”, under the leadership of then-President Elliot Hirshman, and "Shared Vision", which was designed specifically for SDSU's growth under the leadership of then-President Stephen Weber.

-SDSU has hired Emeritus Consulting Group LLC as lead consultants for the process.
-Emeritus is partnering with AASCU-Penson Center for Professional Development to help guide the process.
+SDSU hired Emeritus Consulting Group LLC as lead consultants for the first phase of the process.
+Emeritus also partnered in phase I with AASCU-Penson Center for Professional Development to help guide that earlier process.

-AASCU-Penson Center for Professional Development consultants will work with administration and key leadership teams to manage and oversee the strategic planning process.
-The team will also consult on identifying and creating avenues for the success of students, faculty, staff and the overall organization.
-The team is comprised of former college and university presidents and chancellors who support campuses nationwide on efforts related to strategic planning, leadership assessment, organizational and board development, academic planning, financial and administrative evaluations, fundraising and other areas.
+AASCU-Penson Center for Professional Development consultants worked at the time, before the initial launch of the original strategic plan, with university administration and key leadership teams to manage and oversee the strategic planning process.
+The team also consulted on identifying and creating avenues for the success of students, faculty, staff and the overall organization.
+The team was comprised of former college and university presidents and chancellors who support campuses nationwide on efforts related to strategic planning, leadership assessment, organizational and board development, academic planning, financial and administrative evaluations, fundraising and other areas.